 The Washoe County School District services the city and there are 11 public high schools as well as the University of Nevada, Reno located here.

-With Owens Brothers Transfer our professionally trained packers and movers will handle your long distance move to Reno or your local move within Reno swiftly and competently.
+With Owens Brothers Transfer our professionally trained packers and movers will handle your Reno moving and storage needs or your local move within Reno swiftly and competently.
 We have no hidden fees or unexplained charges and we guarantee our pick-up and delivery times.